npmcdn-to-unpkg-bot/how-bad/doc/documentation.md

 `rating`   | integer [0, 10]       | The numerical score given by the reviewer.
 `comments` | string                | Optional free-form comments on the movie.

+The review of a movie.
+Consists of a rating and a comment, both given by a user.

 ### Movie
 Attribute  | Data type             | Description
 -----------|-----------------------|--------------------------------------------
 `imdb_id`  | string of 9 characters| The unique identifier of the movie used by the Internet Movie Database.

+Information of a movie located in the Open Movie Database.

 ### Comment
 Attribute  | Data type             | Description